gitdemont/IFCshiny/README.md

 >Machine Learning

-Machine Learning tab is aimed to allow user to use machine learninge.
+Machine Learning tab is aimed to allow user to use machine learning.
 It happens in 2 phases.
 The first requires user to identify the population(s) he wants to use.

-Basically, if more than one population is entered then the app will use supervised machine learning.
+Basically, if more than one population is entered, the app will use supervised machine learning.
 Otherwise unsupervised will be available.

 ![ml](https://github.com/gitdemont/IFCshiny/blob/master/inst/include/imgs/tab-ML_input.PNG?raw=true)